-Enabling the Built-in HTTP Cache Invalidation System
+# Enabling the Built-in HTTP Cache Invalidation System

 Exposing a hypermedia API has many advantages.
-One of them is the ability to know exactly which resources are included in HTTP responses created by the API.
+One is the ability to know exactly which resources are included in HTTP responses created by the API.
 We used this specificity to make API Platform apps blazing fast.

-When the cache mechanism is enabled, API Platform collects identifiers of every resource included in a given HTTP response (including lists, embedded documents and subresources) and returns them in a special HTTP header called Cache-Tags.
+When the cache mechanism is enabled, API Platform collects identifiers of every resource included in a given HTTP response (including lists, embedded documents, and subresources) and returns them in a special HTTP header called Cache-Tags.

 A caching reverse proxy supporting cache tags (e.g. Varnish, Cloudflare, Fastly) must be put in front of the web server and store all responses returned by the API with a high TTL.
 This means that after the first request, all subsequent requests will not hit the web server, and will be served instantly from the cache.

 When a resource is modified, API Platform takes care of purging all responses containing it in the proxy’s cache.
-This ensures that the content served will always be fresh, because the cache is purged in real time.
+This ensures that the content served will always be fresh because the cache is purged in real time.
 Support for most specific cases such as the invalidation of collections when a document is added or removed or for relationships and inverse relations is built-in.

-Integrations
+# Integrations

-Built-in Caddy HTTP cache
+# Built-in Caddy HTTP Cache

 # Versions